Find Affordable College Courses

 $53,372 Average Tuition & Fees

-Furman University landed the #10 spot in the 2023 rankings for the best value communication and journalism programs.
-Located in the suburb of Greenville, Furman is a private not-for-profit college with a small student population.
+Furman University did quite well in this year’s ranking of the best value schools for communication and journalism students.
+It came in at #10 on the list.
+Located in the large suburb of Greenville, Furman is a private not-for-profit college with a small student population.

-In-state tuition fees for undergraduate students at Furman are $53,372 per year.
+The average tuition and fees for an in-state undergraduate at Furman are $53,372 a year.
 The average amount in student loans that communication and journalism majors at Furman take out is $20,000.

-Read full report on Communication & Journalism at Furman University
+Full Communication & Journalism at Furman University Report

 Best Value Communication & Journalism Colleges in the Southeast Region